Linuxfabrik/lfops/README.md

 ## Documentation

 * Roles: Each role has its own README file.
 * Plugins: The documentation for all plugins is available through `ansible-doc`.
-For example: `ansible-doc linuxfabrik.lfops.gpg_key` shows the documentation for the GPG key managing module.
+For example, `ansible-doc linuxfabrik.lfops.gpg_key` shows the documentation for the GPG key managing module.